Compare Logitech G515 Lightspeed vs Corsair K65 Plus

 Product 1: Logitech G515 Lightspeed

-RGB lighting quality was generally good, with bright or clean shine-through effects, but a few reviews noted uneven legends or dimmer output.
+RGB lighting quality was generally praised for clean, bright, or tasteful output, though some reviews noted uneven or dimmer areas.

 Product 2: Corsair K65 Plus